jfcloutier/karma_system/design_notes/acting.md

         * accumulate actuations per effector
         * ready the body
         * tell the body to execute all accumulated actuations
       * the CA experiences the directive activation as `executed`

+#### Building a plan to achieve a goal

+* The CA determines a sequence of goals (directives to its umwelt) that, if realized, could achieve the goal.
+* For each directive in the plan, the CA predicts (to its umwelt CAs) that each is a `relevant` activation experience
+* From this moment on, unless the intent is assessed to be stale,
+  * If any of the directive activation is observed (from prediction errors receievd and not) to be uniformly `not_relevant` or `failed`,
+    * the plan is failed and a new plan is attempted
+    * if all possible plans are exhausted,
+      * the CA experiences the activation of the intent as `failed`
+      * the CA sends an event announcing the intent to be abandoned
+  * Else if all directive activations are not yet observed to be `planned`, the CA predicts all to be `planned`
+* Once all directive activations in the plan are observed in the umwelt to be `planned`
+  * a working plan was built and the CA experiences the activation of the intent as `planned`

 ## Action-related states

 Each CA independently manages its own changing state.

-For a dynamic CA (any CA other than a sensor or effector CA), the data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well it intent and the plans it built.
+For a dynamic CA (any CA other than a sensor or effector CA), the data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well it intent, the plans it built, and the affordances it discovered.

 An effector CA need only manage the actuation readiness of received commands in communication with the body.